At the request of some of our readers, we compare TestoFuel vs TestoGen – two well-known products in the testosterone-booster market.

 Having first hit the market in 2012, TestoFuel is the flagship testosterone booster from Roar Ambition – a specialist sports supplement company based in Leeds, United Kingdom.

-TestoFuel was Roar Ambition’s first product, but the company soon added a fat burner (Instant Knockout) and a pre-workout (4 Gauge) to its range.
+TestoFuel was Roar Ambition’s first product, but the company soon added a fat burner (Instant Knockout) and Hunter Evolve to it’s range.